histeriks/hardening-cabbage/README.md

 # CABBAGE
 # originally jshielder, butchered & reassembled by histerix!
-# promoting dark art of managing servers by doing nothing - CIS compliant Ubuntu hardening without moving a pinky!
-# working smart, not working hard!
+# dark art of managing servers by doing nothing - CIS compliant Ubuntu hardening without moving a pinky! work smart, not hard!

 To use Cabbage, log in into your VPS as root, and type: